George J. Dufek: Operation Deepfreeze

 On November 28, 1957, Dufek was present with a US congressional delegation during a change of command ceremony held at McMurdo Sound.
 After Admiral Byrd's death, Dufek was appointed to succeed him as supervisor of U.S. programs in the South Polar Regions.

 Retirement and death

-Admiral Dufek fully retired from the Navy in 1959.
+Dufek fully retired from the Navy in 1959.
 He died in 1977, on his 74th birthday.

 Namesakes

 Antarctic features Dufek Coast, Dufek Head, Dufek Massif, and Dufek Mountain were named in his honor.